jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 Note the definition of `DEVICE_ADDRESS` constant: this 7-bit I2C device address is shifted one bit left as an 8th bit will be added (I2C communication protocol) to define data direction for each transmission.

+@skip DEBUG_SIZE
+@until FUTURE
+This section defines various types aliases, for I2C Manager, I2C debugger, and types used as part of device API definition.
+In addition, a `DEBUG` macro to debug all I2C steps after API execution is defined.

+@skip REGISTER
+@until uart.out()
+Then an output stream is created for tracing through UART, and the necessary UART ISR is registered.

 @skip PublicDevice
 @until };
 This is where we define a utility class to debug our I2C interface to the tested device. `PublicDevice` class does **nothing** but making all protected methods callable from `main()`, so that we can directly perform our code tests in `main()`, without thinking much about proper API design now.

-@skip trace_i2c_status
-@until }
-This utility method is automatically called back by FastArduino I2C library for every low-level I2C command; it is useful to debug communication issues with the target I2C device during tests.

 @skip main()
 @until out.width